petrojelly/MasterSu/README.md

 Welcome to Master Su.
-Find it on Play Store.
+Find it on Google Play.